Pawleys Island, South Carolina: The Gray Man ghost

 The Gray Man is a famous purported ghost local to Pawleys Island and is said to have walked the coastline for nearly 200 years.
 His presence is said to warn of hurricanes and other dangers.

 The most common origin story of the Gray Man is that in 1822 a young woman was staying on the island with her family when she received word that her fiancé was going to join her there.
 Delighted with the news, she prepared all of his favorite dishes in anticipation of his arrival.
 However as her fiancé was traveling to the house he challenged his servants to a race on their horses.
 As they raced he saw a shortcut through a marsh and decided to take it.
 The horse stumbled in the marsh, throwing him off the horse, and despite his servants' efforts to free him he sank into the mud.

 The news of her fiancé's death nearly drove the girl mad, and she had distressing waking and night-dream visions of him.
 Her family took her to Charleston to see a doctor; within hours of their leaving a hurricane hit the coast and almost all of the Pawleys Island inhabitants died, but the family's house was untouched.

 Education

 Pawleys Island has a public library, a branch of the Georgetown County Library.

+Notable people

+The following people were born on Pawleys Island: